vsingh2201/2311-Project-Team1/README.md

 You can either use the Mock database or the Local Postgres Database.

-To set up the database, go to the DB config.java file at the following location
+To set up the database, go to the DB config.java file at the following location:

 ```bash
 <your_project_dir>/app/src/main/java/statics/DbConfig.java